underOATH777/star_file_parser/README.md

 #Example runs:

-python script.py -h #for help and script options
+python script.py -h #for help and script options.

-python script.py input_file --output output_file --change_value column_name column_value #to change the value of an existing column
+python script.py input_file --output output_file --change_value column_name column_value #to change the value of an existing column.

 python script.py input_file --output output_file --add_column_and_value column_name column_value #to add column and set its value, value can be "random" to set a random float between 0 and 360.